vweevers/remark-common-changelog/README.md

 ### `release-version-link`

 Release version must have a link.
 The destination URL is not linted.
-In `fix` mode links are automatically inserted (to `https://github.com/OWNER/REPO/compare/A...B` or `https://github.com/OWNER/REPO/releases/tag/$tag` for the oldest release) requiring a nearby `package.json` with a `repository` field.
+In `fix` mode links are automatically inserted (to `https://github.com/OWNER/REPO/releases/tag/$tag`) requiring a nearby `package.json` with a `repository` field.
 The link is optional for the oldest (last listed) release.

 ### `release-version-link-reference`